 Unilateral relief is available in Italy for residents and nonresidents with respect to foreign gift and inheritance taxes paid on assets situated abroad that are also liable to Italian inheritance and gift tax.
 The relief is by way of credit, up to a maximum of the Italian tax attributable to those assets.

-Italy has concluded inheritance and gift tax treaties with Denmark, Greece, Israel, Sweden, the United Kingdom and the United States.
+Italy has concluded inheritance and gift tax treaties with Denmark, Greece, Israel, Sweden and the United Kingdom.
+The treaty with the United States covers only taxes due in connection with death (gift taxes are not covered).

 12. Other